Genesis

 Access to a growing database of entrepreneurship resources

-Access to 1-1 startup advisors
+Access to 1-1 mentoring and advice

-Invitations to startup mentor networking events
+Invitations to masterclasses, networking and alumni events

-Ongoing Social media exposure and promotion
+Ongoing social media exposure and promotion

 Chance to win the Genesis Prize, valued at $30,000